petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

 1. Under the Content Display category in the Fragments tab, drag the *Collection Display* fragment to a place on the page.

-1. Click *Collection Display* fragment to show the configuration in the Selection panel.
+1. Click on the *Collection Display* fragment to show the configuration in the Selection panel.

-1. Click *Collection* field* to select a collection for the fragment to display in the General section of the panel:
+1. Click the *Collection* field* to select a collection for the fragment to display in the General section of the panel:

    ![Click the button to select a collection for the collection display fragment.](./displaying-collections/images/03.png)